CongducPham/PEPR_AgriFutur/Arduino_ESP32/README.md

 <img src="https://github.com/CongducPham/PEPR_AgriFutur/blob/main/images/decode-ESP32S3-realcapture.bmp.M235-Q20-P5-S1113.dat-P5-S1113.png" width="128">

 <img src="https://github.com/CongducPham/PEPR_AgriFutur/blob/main/images/decode-ESP32S3-realcapture.bmp.M235-Q20-P5-S1113.dat-P5-S1113.png" width="400">

-C/ Emulate sending and add packet drop
+**Of course, we will develop software at the gateway side to be able to receive, reconstruct the encoded image, decode the image and display the image in the next months.**

-==
+## Emulate sending and add packet drop

 `drop_img_pkt.c` can emulate the sending by writing in a file the packets, just like they have been sent.